orchestrated-io/autonomous-identification/README.md

 ## Windows 10 Auto-login Setup

-Follow these stes to run clients in a Windows 10 environment:
+Follow these steps to run clients in a Windows 10 environment:

 1. Install python.
 	* Visit [python.org](https://www.python.org/downloads/windows/)
 	* Install the Python 3.6.6 Windows executable installer for your architected
 	* Follow the prompts to complete the install
-	* Update your PATH environment variable to pip and python
+	* Update your PATH environment variable to include pip and python
 1. Install PyCryptoDome - `pip install pycryptodomex`
 1. If using NPM for auto-id keys then install npm
 	* Visit the [Node.js downloads page](https://nodejs.org/en/download/)